 Jurisdiction Overall Significance Additional Jurisdictions Jurisdictional Differences?
 Chippewa Cree Tribes Rocky Boy's Reservation High NA Chippewa Cree Tribes has a portion of its southwest tribal land in the 1% floodplain.
 Chouteau County Medium Fort Benton, Big Sandy Big Sandy and Fort Benton follow along the Milk River and is mapped with the 1% floodplain.
-Fergus County High Lewistown, Denton, Grass Range, Moore, Winifred The Town of Denton is located almost entirely in the 1% floodplain.
-The Towns of Grass Range, Moore, and Winifred, the City of Lewistown, and additional structures in the unincorporated County intersect with the 1% floodplain.
+Fergus County High Lewiston, Denton, Grass Range,The Town of Denton is located almost entir 1% floodplain.
+The Towns of Grass Range, I and Winifred, the City of Lewistown, and ac structures in the unincorporated County int with the 1% floodplain.
 Fort Belknap Indian Community Low NA The Fort Belknap Tribe is directly below the Milk River NFHL FEMA 1% floodplain Glacier County Medium Cut Bank The City of Cut Bank is largely surrounded by the 1% floodplain, although only structures outside of the City boundaries and in the unincorporated County intersect with the 1% floodplain.
-Hill County Medium Havre, Hingham Havre falls directly within the NFHL 1% Floodplain Judith Basin County Medium Stanford, Hobson The entire county is minimally flood prone and not mapped by the NFIP.
-Hobson and Stanford do not show risk to the Hazus 1% floodplain.
+Hill County Medium Havre, Hingham Havre falls directly within the NFHL 1% Floodplain Judith Basin County Medium Stanford, Hobson Hobson and Stanford as well as the rest of Judith Basin falls within the 1% floodplain.
 Liberty County Medium Chester High for the Town of Chester, which largely intersects with the 1% floodplain.
 Structures in the unincorporated County also fall within the 1% floodplain.
 Petroleum County Low Winnett Winnett falls with the 1% floodplain Phillips County Low Malta, Saco Dodson, Harlem, Malta, and Saco fall directly within the NFHL 1% Floodplain.
 Along the Milk River Pondera County Medium Conrad The City of Conrad tangentially intersects with the 1% floodplain, while floodplain remains outside the City of Valier boundaries.
 The unincorporated County has several structures in the floodplain, largely along the Pondera Coulee.
 Teton County Medium Choteau Substantial portions of Choteau are mapped within the FEMA 1% and 0.2% floodplain of the Teton River, as are portions of the unincorporated area Toole County Medium Shelby, Kevin, and Sunburst Kevin, Shelby, and Sunburst are all mapped within the 1% floodplain and are located above the Marias River watershed.